HOME | BLOGS

 When Do You Need a NT Tax Code?

-You may need to apply for an NT tax code if:
+You may need an NT tax code if:

-• You are considered a non-resident for tax purposes under the UK’s Statutory Residence Test.
+• You qualify as a non-resident under the Statutory Residence Test

 Understanding the NT Tax Code Application Process